IllDepence/Canvas-Indexer/README.md

 #### Notes

 * The crawler is designed to be run periodically.
 On its first run it will go through an Activity Stream in its entirety, subsequent runs will only regard Activities that occured *after* the previous run.
+* In its current state the crawler indexes only the label value pairs given in a IIIF resource's [metadata](http://iiif.io/api/presentation/2.1/#metadata) property.

 ### Search API